iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

     Figure 8: Motor Body Grounding

 An oscilloscope screen capture containing the simulated drone communication test results can be seen below in figure 9.
-The motor bodies in this test are internally connected to ground via a PCB mourning screw.
+The motor bodies in this test are internally connected to ground via a PCB mounting screw.
 Once again, Channels 2 and 3 (light blue and pink) display a CAN bus with signals actively being transmitted and Channel 4
 (dark blue)  is displaying the voltage on the carbon fiber frame.
 Here we can see a significant absence of motor noise on all channels.
 While the results of eliminating motor noise by grounding the motor bodies are very encouraging, having multiple ground locations on a single vehicle frame introduces further design considerations.